DrozmotiX/ioBroker.esphome/README.md

 * (DutchmanNL) Bugfix: Password / connection issues in previous beta resolves #179
 * (DutchmanNL) Bugfix: Allow individual API password or encryption keys for devices, resolves #174
 * (DutchmanNL) Support ESPHome device Encryption Key (you should migrate from API password to Encryption Key ! resolves #152)

-### 0.4.0 (2023-11-03)
-* (DutchmanNL) Added cleanup capability for unused channels & states after initialization of a device, resolves #39
-* (DutchmanNL) Added button to an info channel which allows to delete all offline devices from an adapter tree. resolves #39
-* (DutchmanNL) [Breaking] Backup strategy changed, requires [BackitUp v2.9.1](https://github.com/simatec/ioBroker.backitup) and activate option for ESPHome, fixes #129

 ## License
 MIT License